openservicemesh/osm-docs/content/docs/demos/egress_policy.md

 ---
 title: "Egress Policy"
-description: "Accesing external services using Egress policies"
+description: "Accessing external services using Egress policies"
 type: docs
+weight: 4
 ---

-This guide demoes a client within the service mesh accessing destinations external to the mesh using OSM's Egress policy API.
+This guide demonstrates a client within the service mesh accessing destinations external to the mesh using OSM's Egress policy API.

 ## Prerequisites

+- Kubernetes cluster running Kubernetes v1.19.0 or greater.
+- Have OSM installed.
+- Have `kubectl` available to interact with the API server.
+- Have `osm` CLI available for managing the service mesh.

+## Demo

-1. Install OSM with the Egress policy feature enabled:
+1. Enable egress policy if not enabled:
     ```bash
-    osm install --set=OpenServiceMesh.featureFlags.enableEgressPolicy=true
+    export osm_namespace=<osm-namespace> # Replace <osm-namespace> with the namespace where OSM is installed
+    kubectl patch meshconfig osm-mesh-config -n "$osm_namespace" -p '{"spec":{"featureFlags":{"enableEgressPolicy":true}}}'  --type=merge
     ```

 1. Deploy the `curl` client into the `curl` namespace after enrolling its namespace to the mesh.